-The spring 2018 Women's Studies Student Conference was held at the University of St. Thomas on Friday, March 2, 2018.
-Seven UST students presented their fascinating research on a variety of topics, including:
+The spring 2019 Twin Cities Women's and Gender Studies Student Conference was held at St. Catherine University on Friday, March 8, 2019.
+Three St. Thomas students (and one St. Kate's student who was guided by a St. Thomas professor) presented their fascinating research on a variety of topics, including:

-Although this year the conference included only UST students, ordinarily each spring, the ACTC (Associated Colleges of the Twin Cities) Women's Studies Consortium holds a student conference to highlight the work of our students.
+Each spring, the Twin Cities Women's and Gender Studies Collaborative, consisting of programs at Augsburg, Hamline, St. Kate's, and St. Thomas, holds a student conference to highlight the work of our students.
 Majors and minors are especially encouraged to attend, but any student can submit an appropriate presentation topic.
-Students who have participated in a cross-listed Women's Studies course may wish to present papers they have written or groups of students may choose to form panels to present research on similar topics.
+Students who have participated in an approved Women's Studies course may wish to present papers they have written or groups of students may choose to form panels to present research on similar topics.

-The conference offers the opportunity to meet students with similar interests from other ACTC schools, the chance to gain skills in public presentation, and the opportunity to learn from peers.
+The conference offers the opportunity to meet students with similar interests from other schools in the collaborative, the chance to gain skills in public presentation, and the opportunity to learn from peers.
 It is always enjoyable and enlightening!